 As we age, the discs in the spine that cushion the cervical vertebrae begin to lose water content and become brittle.
 The outer wall often begins to rupture, which does not cause symptoms on its own.
 Symptoms will only arise when the gel-like nucleus material known as nucleus pulposus leaks through the rupture and makes contact with an adjacent nerve root or the spinal cord.

-Site of nerve impingement determines symptom location
+Site of nerve compression determines annular tear symptom location